This is How to Plan the Best 2 Days in Paris Itinerary

 Montmartre

-Hilltop Montmartre in the 18th arrondissement is the perfect spot to end a Paris in two days itinerary.
+Hilltop Montmartre in the 18th arrondissement is the perfect spot to end a full day in Paris.
 The neighborhood has the feel of a small village, and packs in cozy cafes, vintage shops and little squares where street artists paint caricatures and entertain passersby.
 If you have time, you can stop into the Dali Paris museum or Musee de Montmartre, but the best way to sightsee is just by wandering.

-Make a point to visit the 1914 Sacre-Coeur basilica — you can’t miss it at the top of the neighborhood with its white domes.
+Make a point to visit the 1914 Sacre-Coeur basilica.
+You can’t miss it at the top of the neighborhood with its white domes!
 You can pop inside the church for free, or pay a small fee to climb 300 steps up to the dome.
 The courtyard and hill in front have spectacular views looking out over the city, perfect for a final sunset in Paris.
+Expect a lot of crowds around this area!

 Evening Show